sabidhasan/compsci/MIT6.0002/MIT6.0002-2.md

 ## Lecture 5 - Random Walks

 **Random walks** are a special type of stochastic process wherein an agent *walks* (changes its position) a certain number of steps in each cycle.
+Brownian motion is an example.

 When simulating a random walk, always run **sanity checks**, to determine if the model is not giving unexpected results.